termehs/multigraphr/README.md

 observed multigraph, and the expected multiplicity sequence according to a simple or composite hypothesis.

-Porbability distributions of test statistics, summary of tests, moments of tests statistics. adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests are
+Probability distributions of test statistics, summary of tests, moments of tests statistics. adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests are